 A Few Great Laundry Love Tips

 Below are just a few great tips from Laundry Love to give you a feel for what it has to offer.
 Read the full book to dramatically improve your laundry game!

 Decide what to wash and what to treat and re-wear.
-For example, you can use Crease Release to unwrinkle an item.
-(This is what I use ALL THE TIME, and I almost NEVER iron.)
-And you can use a spray bottle of ½ vodka and ½ water to lift odors.
+And you can use a spray bottle of 1/2 vodka and 1/2 water to lift odors.

 Sort the clothes you are washing properly.
 Richardson recommends five categories, regardless of what the item is: whites, blacks, cool, warm, and athletic.